kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### Enric Gil

 - I go to see Enric.
-I know him already from  when I lived in Denia previously in 2006-9, and we had friends in common.
+I know him already from  when I lived in Dénia previously in 2006-9, and we had friends in common.
 - I tell him everything.
 - As I start to mention the threats from Domingo he shuts me down.
-- He says I should see the Denia local police who have a division for gender violence.
+- He says I should see the Dénia local police who have a division for gender violence.
 - We go outside.
 - I'm speaking to him and he's laughing at me while I do.
 I wonder if someone is behind me making faces or playing the fool.
 It's unsettling.
 - He goes to talk to a local police officer and comes back.